 Seattle, WA 98119

-For complaints to MRAG Americas pertaining to MSC certifications please email MRAG.MSCcomplaints@mragamericas.com and view: complaints procedure.
+For complaints to MRAG Americas pertaining to MSC certifications please email MRAG.MSCcomplaints@mragamericas.com and view: complaint procedure.

 MRAG Americas is fully accredited by ASI to perform fishery and chain of custody certifications.